Part 1 – The rite of Baptism – The Proper Wording Used In Baptism

-Catholic Cardinal (Eventually Pope Benedict) Joseph Ratzinger made this confession about the origin of the chief Trinitarian support text of Matthew 28:19: “The basic form of our [Matthew 28:19] profession of faith took shape during the course of the second and third centuries in connection with the ceremony of baptism.
-So far as its place of origin is concerned, the text [Matthew 28:19] came from the city of Rome.”
+Catholic Cardinal (Eventually Pope Benedict) Joseph Ratzinger made this confession about the origin of the chief Trinitarian support text of Matthew 28:19: “The basic form of our [Matt.
+28:19] profession of faith took shape during the course of the second and third centuries in connection with the ceremony of baptism.
+So far as its place of origin is concerned, the text [Matt.
+28:19] came from the city of Rome.”
 It did not come from the Greek Manuscripts.

-Eusebius cites Matthew 28:19, 20 eighteen times in his work, always in the same form “Go ye make disciples of all nations in My name, teaching them to observe all things, whatsoever I commanded you.”
+Eusebius cites Matthew 28:19, 20 eighteen times in his work, always in the same form, “Go you make disciples of all nations in My name [Yahushua], teaching them to observe all things, whatsoever I commanded you” (emphasis added).
 Article in Beauties of the Truth, January 1991 edition.

-The truth of the matter is that the Papacy was changing and inserting verses not originally found in the Greek texts to support the Trinitarian beliefs and practices that were being brought into the early Christian church from paganism.
-(See our study on Introduction to the Deity (Arianism and Daniel 7:24) [click on shaded area].)
+The truth of this matter is that the Papacy was changing and inserting verses not originally found in the Greek texts to support the Trinitarian beliefs and practices that were being brought into the early Christian church from paganism.
+(See my study on The Deity - Arianism and Daniel 7:24).)
 A text of Scripture the Papacy has inserted into the Scriptures is found in 1 John 5:7.
-"When Erasmus published his version of the Greek New Testament, he left out the addition of 1 John 5:7 from his first two editions (1516, 1519), arguing that he could not find those words in any Greek manuscript.
+"When Erasmus published his version of the Greek New Testament, he left out the addition of 1 John 5:7 from his first two editions (AD 1516, AD 1519), arguing that he could not find those words in any Greek manuscript.
 Pressured by some (Catholics) to include this addition to the Greek text, Erasmus proposed that if they could show him a single Greek manuscript in which the addition was found, he would include it in his next edition.
-Sure enough, they came up with a Greek manuscript in which the addition was found, one, scholars believe was dated from the sixteenth century AD, translated from Latin to the Greek and added to the Greek text.
-Erasmus subsequently included it in his 1522 edition of the Greek New Testament."
+Sure enough, they came up with a purportedly Greek manuscript in which the addition was found, one, scholars believe was dated from the sixteenth century AD, translated from Latin to the Greek and added to the Greek text.
+Erasmus subsequently included it in his AD 1522 edition of the Greek New Testament."

 Out of one hundred and thirteen manuscripts, the text is wanting in one hundred and twelve.
 It occurs in no manuscript before the 10th century.
 And the first place the text occurs in Greek, is in the Greek translation of the acts of the Council of Lateran, held in AD 1215.